Denver-Devs/documents-and-resources/gig-post-formatting.md

 _Notes:_
 - Links with large image unfurls may get deleted
 - Do not upload files to the Slack, link to them.
-- *Tip:* Be conciencous of our diversity and use gender neutral language.
+- *Tip:* Be conscientious of our diversity and use gender neutral language.

 ---